Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 What Documentation Do I Need To Prove My Eligibility For The Visitor Visa?

-To prove your eligibility for the UK visitor visa, it’s important to provide the Home Office with evidence of the general requirements for eligibility as part of your UK visit visa requirements and application.
+To prove your eligibility for the UK visitor visa, it’s essential to provide the Home Office with evidence as part of your UK visit visa application.
 As a non-EEA visa national, you’ll need to prove that:

-• You have full intention to leave the UK at the end of your visit and do not plan to stay for longer than six months.
+• You intend to leave the UK at the end of your visit and do not plan to stay for more than six months.

-• You can afford your inward and outward journey including flights.
+• You can afford your inward and outward journeys, including flights.

-• You have access to sufficient funds in order to support and house yourself and any dependents throughout your stay without accessing public funds.
+• You will have sufficient funds to support and house yourself and any dependents throughout your stay without accessing public funds.

-To have your visa approved, you’ll need to give details about your current and previous passport numbers or an alternative valid travel identification.
-Remember, however, that any documentation needs to be accompanied with a certified translation if it isn’t in English or Welsh.
-Additional documents you might need to provide includes:
+To have your visa approved, you’ll need to give details of your current and previous passport numbers or an alternative valid travel identification.

 • Travel documents that detail the dates on which you plan to travel.